domkirby/ATSlack-Notify/README.md

 #### Map Your Users

 **Autotask Username (atusername):** Your autotask username if the username that you use to login to autotask WITHOUT @domain.com.
-So, if you type john@domain.com when you login to Autotask, your Autotask Username is John
+So, if you type john@domain.com when you login to Autotask, your Autotask Username is john

 **Slack Useraname (slackname):** Your slack username.